Shion-0014/stockProject/README.md

 ```

-2. First you have to scrape current stock price.
+*2. First you have to scrape current stock price.*
 ```bash
 cd src
 python stockprice_scraper.py
 ```

-3. Now you can run line bot.
+*3. Now you can run line bot.*
 ```bash
 python run.py
 ```